 - 1. Pain management per protocol - 2.
-Rapid transport of ALS trauma patients should be prioritized over intravenous access or other interventions of dubious value - 3.
+Rapid transport of ALS trauma patients should be prioritized - 3.
 Washington State Trauma Triage Tool (Appendix N) applies

 - 1. At the end of exhalation, the abdominal organs might be as high as the nipple line - 2.
 Abdomen is often the site of serious blood loss in pediatric trauma patients